embl-cba/cats/README.md

 - Open your input image in ImageJ
 - Start CATS
 - Choose the corresponding probabilities folder
-- Use the "Load labels" action to load your annotations.
+- Use the "Load labels" action to load your previous annotations (stored in a ".ARFF" text file).

 #### Logging